mybb/meta/architecture/mybb-1.9-theme-system.md

     While Extension versions will have to be declared in manifest files and changed on subsequent releases, the potential practice of renaming directories — which may be nested deeper than the Extension Package's main directory — may be unexpected, forgotten, or lead to practical problems.

-    A common development workflows may involve:
+    Common development workflows may involve:
     1. copying the Extension's files into a MyBB installation (e.g. from a code repository),
     2. editing the Extension's source code and observing the effects,
     3. comparing and copying files from the MyBB installation back into the source (e.g. a code repository)

+    in which case static directory names would be preferred to preserve code history and allow quick comparison.
   - **System Complexity**

     A logical directory structure is preferred to simplify the implementation and related code (e.g. querying data using normalized paths), and to minimize cognitive load.

-    in which case static directory names would be preferred to preserve code history and allow quick comparison.

   Specifically, the following desired features can be identified, in order of importance:
   - **Overwrite Protection** (User Experience and Data Integrity — high importance)